ISO 639-5

-ISO 639-5:2008 "Codes for the representation of names of languages—Part 5: Alpha-3 code for language families and groups" is a highly incomplete international standard published by the International Organization for Standardization (ISO).
+ISO 639-5:2008 "Codes for the representation of names of languages—Part 5: Alpha-3 code for language families and groups" is an international standard published by the International Organization for Standardization (ISO).
 It was developed by ISO Technical Committee 37, Subcommittee 2, and first published on May 15, 2008.
 It is part of the ISO 639 series of standards.

 Collective codes

+This is a list of ISO 639-5 codes, including the code hierarchy as given in the ISO 639-5 registry.
+The code und (undetermined) from ISO 639-2 can be seen as top of the hierarchy (for example, und:aav, und:euq:eu).
+The hierarchy is not a complete genetic hierarchy; some of the collection codes are based on geography (like nai) or category (like crp) instead.

 ISO 639-5 defines alpha-3 (3-letter) codes, called "collective codes", that identify language families and groups.

-As of the February 11, 2013 update to ISO 639-5, the standard defines 115 collective codes.
+As of the February 11, 2013, update to ISO 639-5, the standard defines 115 collective codes.
 The United States Library of Congress maintains the list of Alpha-3 codes that comprise ISO 639-5.

 The standard does not cover all language families used by linguists.
 The languages covered by a group code need not be linguistically related, but may have a geographic relation, or category relation (such as Creoles).

 Relationship to other parts of ISO 639

 Some of the codes in ISO 639-5 codes are also found in the ISO 639-2 "Alpha-3 code" standard.
 ISO 639-2 contains codes for some individual languages, some ISO 639 macrolanguage codes, and some collective codes; any code found in ISO 639-2 is also found in either ISO 639-3 or ISO 639-5.

 Languages, families, or group codes in ISO 639-2 can be of type "group" (g) or "remainder group" (r).
 A "group" consists of several related languages; a "remainder group" is a group of several related languages from which some specific languages have been excluded.
 However, in ISO 639-5, the "remainder groups" do not exclude any languages.
-Because ISO 639-2 and ISO 639-5 use the same Alpha-3 codes, but do not always refer to the same list of languages for any given code, the languages an Alpha-3 code refers to can't be determined unless it is known whether the code is used in the context of ISO 639-2 or ISO 639-5.
+Because ISO 639-2 and ISO 639-5 use the same Alpha-3 codes, but do not always refer to the same list of languages for any given code, the languages an Alpha-3 code refers to can not be determined unless it is known whether the code is used in the context of ISO 639-2 or ISO 639-5.